Claims Data to Predict Product Use and Revenue

-R&D analysts, product managers, commercial and clinical researchers, pharmaceutical and durable medical equipment (DME) manufacturers and distributors—and their research funders, investors and advisors—can turn to FAIR Health’s record-level claims data, aggregated benchmark data and custom analytics for many functions, among them:
+R&D analysts, product managers, commercial and clinical researchers, pharmaceutical and durable medical equipment (DME) manufacturers and distributors—and their research funders, investors and advisors—can turn to FAIR Health’s claims data, benchmarks and custom analytics for many functions.

 Customer demographic analysis

-Our data allow the creation of prospective customer marketing profiles, including procedure and location, diagnoses and comorbidities, de-identified member data and demographic information, such as age and gender; and
+Our data allow the creation of prospective customer marketing profiles, including procedure and location, diagnoses and comorbidities, de-identified member data and demographic information, such as age and gender.